 Virgil was moments away from leaving her table and making her way to the orgiastic center of the evening when a woman stumbling towards the bar caught her eye.
 The woman was bouncing off of the exultant revelers occupying the crowded disco.
 The woman was reeling around like she didn’t see anyone around her although she was also making an unmistakable track towards the Rosebud.
 The woman was wearing an off-the-shoulders black dress, and her hair fell in light curls down her back.

 After the woman made it to the bar — moments after she was hip-checked by a woman with her face buried in the crotch of another woman who was being held in the air by a man she was furiously necking — the stumbler attempted to take a seat but fell off her bar stool instead.
 As the woman started to pick herself up, Virgil realized Jardin‘s most inebriated spectacle was Robin.

 Virgil was out of her chair and heading to the nearest stairwell to the dance floor before Robin was back on her feet.
 A bearded man in a trelby at the table closest to the stairwell whistled at Virgil and yelled a lewd come on.
 Virgil didn’t acknowledge his existence.

 Cutting across the dance floor as Jardin‘s sexual congress inched towards its climax was no easy feat.
 The dance floor was limbs splayed in ecstasy, bodies rolling against and over one another, pelvic thrusts and hips grinding.
 Virgil waded through the orgasmic entropy.
-Couples and triads and larger, uncountable groupings would reach for her and attempt to draw her into their fornication, and on any other night, Virgil may have joined.
+Couples and triads and larger, uncountable groupings would reach for her and attempt to draw her into their fornication, and on any other night, Virgil may have joined in.
 However, that night, Virgil did not stop until she reached the Rosebud.